-It is typically there for when something goes wrong and website maintenance is no exception.
-Just as if you were caught in Denver as a massive snow storm rolls in and all flights are grounded, when your Website is not performing as it should, you need someone there to support you.
+It is typically there for when something goes wrong, and website maintenance is no exception.
+Just as if you were caught in Denver as a massive snowstorm rolls in and all flights are grounded, when your website is not performing as it should, you need someone there to support you.
 You need someone to react, take your situation seriously and resolve your issue as soon as possible.

 Because that would require them to admit that things go wrong, that you might not make it to your destination on time or your luggage might take a detour through Detroit.
 The same situation exists with Web development.

 Design and development agencies typically provide website maintenance to their clients post launch, but it is never much more than a bullet point during the sales pitch.